Nonlinear Bayesian Filtering with Natural Gradient Gaussian Approximation: Experiments

 \section{Experiments}

 In this section, we validate the proposed NANO filter and its robust variants using the loss functions introduced in Section \ref{sec.robust variants}.
-We conduct simulations for both linear and nonlinear systems, along with a real-world experiment\footnote{The code of this paper can be found in \url{https://github.com/TianyiMehdi/NANO-filter}.} .
+We conduct simulations for both linear and nonlinear systems, along with a real-world experiment .
 All the simulations and experiment are evaluated by root mean square error (RMSE) which is defined by

 where $T$ is the total time step for each trajectory.
 As it is generally impossible to compare with all existing Gaussian filters, we focus on the most popular ones as baselines for our analysis, including the KF, EKF, UKF, IEKF, and PLF.
 These filters are all mentioned repeatedly in the well-regarded textbook \cite{sarkka2023bayesian}.